 If you want to make a car insurance in Germany online, compare and save now!

-Don’t forget that you can terminate the car insurance contract you now have in Germany until November 30, 2021!
+Don’t forget that you can terminate your current car insurance contract in Germany until 30 November 2022!